 Chemistry majors at Elms College go below the surface of things.
 You’ll study the properties and interactions of atoms and molecules.
 You’ll gain an in-depth understanding of organic and inorganic matter.
 Most importantly, you’ll find creative ways to apply chemical science to make a better world.

-Our award-winning faculty help you cultivate your talents in the classroom and lab.
-Small class sizes mean that you go beyond simply learning about molecular structures and chemical compounds.
-Instead, you’ll be challenged to interrogate concepts that are central to chemistry, examining them through independent research.
-Faculty often invite majors to collaborate with them on ongoing studies as well.
+Our award-winning professors help you cultivate your talents in the classroom and lab.
+Small class sizes mean that you go beyond simply reading about concepts and theories.
+Instead, you’ll be challenged to build your knowledge and skills through independent research.
+Chemistry faculty often invite majors to collaborate with them on long term studies as well.

 The beauty of earning a chemistry degree is that it can take you anywhere.
-Chemists apply their skills to everything from improving the durability of plastic polymers to enhancing the flavor profile of your favorite snack or drink.
+Chemists use their skills to do everything from improving the durability of plastics to enhancing the flavor of food and beverages.
+You can go on to:

 Work in the private sector.
-If you’re interested in developing practical uses for scientific research, working in the business industry might be your calling.
 Biotechnology, pharmaceutical research, and biomedical engineering are just a few of the industries where chemists make a difference.
 A thorough understanding of chemistry can also pave the way to careers in the health professions.

 Unlock Your Potential